Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Introduction

 The framework in which we describe resonances was introduced by Vasy \cite{VasyMicroKerrdS}.
-In the scalar setting, this can directly be combined with estimates at normally hyperbolic trapping \cite{DyatlovResonanceProjectors,DyatlovSpectralGap,WunschZworskiNormHypResolvent} to obtain resonance expansions for scalar waves.
-On exact Kerr-de Sitter space, Dyatlov proved a significant strengthening of this in \cite{DyatlovAsymptoticDistribution}, obtaining a full resonance expansion for scalar waves, improving on the result of Bony and H\"afner \cite{BonyHaefnerDecay} in the Schwarzschild-de Sitter setting, which in turn followed S\'a Barreto and Zworski \cite{SaBarretoZworskiResonances}.
-Vasy \cite{VasyHyperbolicFormResolvent} proved the meromorphic continuation of the resolvent of the Laplacian on differential forms on asymptotically hyperbolic spaces, and the fact that the underlying analysis of \cite{VasyMicroKerrdS} works on sections of vector bundles just as it does on functions is fundamental for the present paper.
+In the scalar setting, this can directly be combined with estimates at normally hyperbolic trapping by Dyatlov \cite{DyatlovResonanceProjectors,DyatlovSpectralGaps} and Nonnenmacher and Zworski \cite{NonnenmacherZworskiDecay}, building on \cite{WunschZworskiNormHypResolvent}, to obtain resonance expansions for scalar waves.
+On exact Kerr-de Sitter space, Dyatlov proved a significant strengthening of this in \cite{DyatlovAsymptoticDistribution}, obtaining a full resonance expansion for scalar waves, improving on the result of Bony and H\"afner \cite{BonyHaefnerDecay} and Melrose, S\'a Barreto and Vasy \cite{MelroseSaBarretoVasySdS} in the Schwarzschild-de Sitter setting, which in turn followed S\'a Barreto and Zworski \cite{SaBarretoZworskiResonances}.
+Vasy \cite{VasyHyperbolicFormResolvent} proved the meromorphic continuation of the resolvent of the Laplacian on differential forms on asymptotically hyperbolic spaces (following earlier works by Mazzeo and Melrose \cite{MazzeoMelroseHyp} and Guillarmou \cite{GuillarmouMeromorphic} in the scalar setting and Mazzeo \cite{MazzeoHodgeCohomology}, Carron and Pedon \cite{CarronPedonForms} and Guillarmou, Moroianu and Park \cite{GuillarmouMoroianuParkDirac} for forms and spinors; see also the work of Dyatlov, Faure and Guillarmou \cite{DyatlovFaureGuillarmouPowerSpectrum}, which in particular involves a discussion of Laplacians on compact hyperbolic manifolds acting on symmetric tensors).
+The fact that the analysis presented in \cite{VasyMicroKerrdS}, which underlies \cite{VasyHyperbolicFormResolvent}, works on sections of vector bundles just as it does on functions is fundamental for the present paper.